Hugh Roe O'Donnell: Death and burial

 O'Donnell died of illness at the Castle of Simancas on 30 August 1602.

 O'Donnell arrived at the Castle of Simancas on around 31 July.
 By 14 August he was extremely ill.
 He was attended by Irish doctor John Noonan; the guilty king also sent his own physician, Álvarez, to the castle.
 O'Donnell was aware he was dying.
 He received the last rites and was attended by Archbishop Conroy and two Franciscans, Maurice MacDonough Ultach and Maurice MacSean Ultach.

 O'Donnell made his will on 28 August, whilst on his deathbed.
 He dictated his will in Irish, but Conroy translated it into Castilian Spanish for the notary.
 (Note: Other individuals present during the creation of O'Donnell's will include his secretary Matthew Tully, notary Diego de Albiz, witness Pedro de Monsalvo, and Philip III's servants Juan de Albiz and Juan Fernandez de Camara.)
 O'Donnell was in an extremely weak physical condition and could only blot the page when attempting to sign his signature.
 He warned against news of his death reaching Ireland before Spanish reinforcements arrived, as he believed the news would demotivate the confederacy and lead to a peace treaty with England.
 O'Donnell was content to be a vassal of the Spanish king if the Gaelic chiefs could keep their power over Ireland, which would effectively make Ireland a Spanish colony.
 He bequeathed his estates and vassals to his younger brother Rory.

 After sixteen days of bedridden suffering, Hugh Roe O'Donnell died at the Castle of Simancas on 30 August 1602.
 (Note: Fr.
 Ludovico Mansoni, who was in Valladolid during O'Donnell's last weeks, wrote on 11 September (N.S.) that O'Donnell had died "the day before yesterday, which was the 9th" (O.S.
 30 August).
 Both the State Papers and Ó Cléirigh's biography assert that O'Donnell instead died on the 10th (O.S.
 31 August).
-The historian Frederick M. Jones notes that, because Mansoni was ten miles from Simancas and writing only days after O'Donnell's death, his account is the most reliable.)
+The historian Frederick M. Jones notes that, because Mansoni was ten miles from Simancas and writing only days after O'Donnell's death, Mansoni's account is the most reliable.)
 He was 29 years of age, and left no children.
 The same evening, his body was taken to Valladolid in a four-wheeled hearse "with blazing torches and bright flambeaux of beautiful waxlights blazing all round on each side of it".
 The elaborate procession was attended by Philip III, state officers and council members.
 His funeral rites were performed in Valladolid on the morning of 1 September.
 Per his will, he was buried in the Convent of St. Francis, (Note: The Italian explorer Christopher Columbus was buried in the same convent almost 100 years earlier, and MacWilliam Bourke was buried there in November 1604.) in the Chapel of Wonders.
 (Note: La Capilla de las Maravillas; also translated as the Chapel of Marvels.)